datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    As one computer this book is being build on is called "muninn" and its user "me", it could look like this: ``me@muninn:~/dl-101/DataLad-101``.

-   Depending on what you find more readable -- a self-made location description, or an automatic ``user@host:path`` information, decide for yourself whether you want to use the ``--description`` option for future datasets or not.
+   If the physical location of a dataset is not relevant, ambiguous, or volatile, or if it has an :term:`annex` that could move within the foreseeable lifetime of a dataset, a custom description with the relevant information on the dataset is superior.
+If this is not the case, decide for yourself whether you want to use the ``--description`` option for future datasets or not depending on what you find more readable -- a self-made location description, or an automatic ``user@host:path`` information.

 The message further informs you that there is only "``(1 copy)``" of this file content.
 This makes sense: There